 Avengers fans vs. fans of Brian Michael Bendis, when Bendis started writing Avengers books.
 Some longtime fans took issue with Bendis' perceived lack of respect for the franchise.
 Fan objections didn't seem to hurt sales much, though — when Bendis left the franchise in 2012, he had written the Avengers for 8 years and approximately 232 issues.

-Avengers fans vs. X-Men fans, particularly from the X-side, who widely see Marvel as neglecting the X-Men in favor of the Avengers due to only having the film rights for the latter.
+Avengers fans vs. X-Men fans, particularly from the X-side, who widely see Marvel as neglecting the X-Men in favor of the Avengers due to only having the film rights for the latter team and manyofitscharacters.
 In 2012, there was actually an Avengers vs. X-Men mega-crossover.

 This has spilled over into the film franchises as well.
-There's been many a debate over which franchise has the better movies, with many from the Avenger side wanting Fox to lose their rights in order to absorb the X-Men into the Cinematic Universe.
-Not helping matters was legal gray area concerning the Scarlet Witch and Quicksilver, two character synonymous with both franchise.
-This led to loads of debates over which franchise deserves the twins more.
+There's been many a debate over which franchise has the better movies, with many from the Marvel Cinematic Universe side wanting Fox to lose their rights in order to absorb the X-Men into the MCU.
+Not helping matters was the legal gray area concerning the Scarlet Witch and Quicksilver, two characters synonymous with both franchises.
+This led to loads of debates over which franchise "deserves" the twins more.
 Quicksilver in particular has been cast for both The Avengers: Age of Ultron and X-Men: Days of Future Past.

 Thanks to X-23 being in the series and their Friendly Fandoms status with Runaways and Academy fans, fans of New X-Men don't hold many warm feelings for Avengers Arena either.
 Notable that is seems to reach on both sides of their Broken Base - fans of Weir & DeFilipis run hate Arena for the same reasons they hate Kyle & Yost run, while fans of Kyle & Yost run see Arena as shallow attempt at replicating it's sucess that's Completely Missing the Point.